TREEcg/specification/README.md

 Preferred prefixes: `tree:` or `tiles:` (the latter makes sense if you only use the geospatial tiling specific terms)

-The full vocabulary is explained in the [vocabulary.md](vocabulary.md).
+The full vocabulary is explained in the [RDF vocabulary](vocabulary.md).

 Simple overview: